 The Best Road Trip From Portland Nobody Knows About

-Beacon Rock.
 Less than an hour from Portland, stop to stretch your legs and get your blood pumping with a hike up Beacon Rock.
 This nearly 900-foot, basalt column once formed the core of an ancient volcano, so why not climb to the top?
 Short and steep, as you weave your way in and out of forest and rocky outcrops, you’ll enjoy views up- and down-river of the mighty Columbia.
 Foggy?
 No worries!
 It’s still an impressive climb and the mist adds to the magic of this short hike.

 As you explore this special spot in Skamania County, remember that the Board of County Commissioners added a “Bigfoot ordinance” to the books that makes it against the law to harm this fabled furry creature.
 Is Bigfoot real?
 Keep your eyes peeled and decide for yourself.

-White Salmon.
-Stop for lunch in the picturesque town of White Salmon.
+Enjoy lunch in the picturesque town of White Salmon.
 Don’t miss the delicious locally-sourced fare at Everybody’s Brewing, and the incredible view from their patio that looks out over the Columbia River.
 Don’t worry, they have plenty of bubbly non-alcoholic brews to quench your thirst, including a rotating tap of kombucha.

-After lunch pop across the street to the North Shore Cafe to grab a cup of coffee or fresh-squeezed juice for the road.
+After lunch, pop across the street to the North Shore Cafe to grab a cup of coffee or fresh-squeezed juice for the road.
 Once back in the car, you’ll keep heading east on Highway 14 to the junction of Highway 12 toward Walla Walla and Lewiston.

 When it’s all said and done, you’ll wonder why more people aren’t talking about this awesome road trip from Portland.